 Dr. Jonathan Latta has been at University of the Pacific since 2014 and has served in leadership roles in the Conservatory of Music, Office of the President, and Enrollment Management.
-During this time he has maintained an active performing career as a percussionist having performed with the Stockton Symphony, Modesto Symphony, Sacramento Philharmonic, Stockton Concert Band, and the Music in the Mountains Festival Orchestra in Durango, CO.
-He has also been a member of the Stockton Friends of Chamber Music Board and the Stockton Scholars Advisory and Impact Board.
+During this time he has maintained an active performing career as a percussionist having performed with the Stockton Symphony, Modesto Symphony, Sacramento Philharmonic, Stockton Concert Band, and serves as principal for the Music in the Mountains Festival Orchestra in Durango, CO.
+He is a member of the Stockton Friends of Chamber Music Board and former member of the Stockton Scholars Advisory and Impact Board.

 BM in Music Performance and Music Education, University of the Pacific